-Larger organizations with more resources may divide their UX team into more specific roles, with one or two people dedicated to certain aspects of the UX process.
+Larger organizations with more resources may be looking for UX designers who specialize in a particular area.
 They might distinguish between UX researchers, information architects, UX strategists, and so on.
 Bigger companies may also have more variation in terms of seniority levels—but more on that later.

 2. What can I expect to see in a UX designer job description?
 A general overview

 So what does a UX designer actually do?
 What kinds of skills, tasks and responsibilities can rightfully be included in a UX designer job ad?